robbuh/plone5-skeleton/README.md

 ### Developing for Plone image

 - `make build-image` First build a new image.
-Image's name is setted in .env files
+Image name is setted in `.env` file
-- `make start-plone` Start the Plone process.
-This create new container for HAProxy, Zeoserver, Plone (Scaled in number of 4 ZEO clients), Memcached
+- `make start-plone` Create new container for HAProxy, Zeoserver, Plone (Scaled in number of 4 ZEO clients), Memcached and start the Plone process.

 The backend boostrap process creates the `src` folder where the Plone development packages are.
 Some useful commands are: